January 20, 20263 min readwey Team

 What is Strategic Product Planning?

 Strategic product planning is the process of defining your product's long-term direction and making intentional decisions about where to focus your limited resources.
+It's the crucial layer that sits between your company's vision and the day-to-day work tracked on your product roadmap.

 Why Strategy Matters